UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

-Unified heavyweight champion Anthony Joshua, 31, from England, retained his IBF, WBA and WBO heavyweight titles by stopping 39-year-old Bulgarian challenger Kubrat Pulev on Saturday night at The SSE Arena Wembley in London, England.
-Joshua’s latest heavyweight title defense was streamed live in the United States and other places via DAZN.
+Unified heavyweight boxing champion Anthony Joshua, 31, from England, retained his IBF, WBA and WBO heavyweight titles by stopping 39-year-old Bulgarian challenger Kubrat Pulev on Saturday night at The SSE Arena Wembley in London, England.
+Joshua’s latest heavyweight title defense was streamed live in the United States and elsewhere via DAZN.

 ANTHONY JOSHUA.
 BOOM. pic.twitter.com/I5T8H8aplR